facebook/pyre-check/pysa_tutorial/exercise4/README.md

 1. `operate_on_twos` accepts a raw string in its interface, which is extracted from the request URL, according to the pattern specified in `urls.py`.
 This string is user-controlled, but Pysa doesn't know that.
 Update `generate_models.py` to correctly generate a `.pysa` file, which will tell Pysa that the `operator` argument to `operate_on_twos` is user-controlled. _Note that this `urls.py` + `views.py` pattern is designed to closely resemble how Django dispatches incoming requests._

-   1. Replace the TODO comment sections in `generate_models.py` with the correct dynamic model generator to taint a Django-style API

    1. Run `python3 generate_models.py --output-directory .` from this directory

    1. Verify that you have a `.pysa` file generated for you, and that the file correctly declares the `operator` argument to `operate_on_twos` as `TaintSource[UserControlled]`